TREE-G: Decision Trees Contesting Graph Neural Networks: Additional Experiments

+As discussed in the main paper, there are many ways to limit walks to vertices.
+In \acronym we use $4$ ways that are natural and effective.
+We now present $4$ synthetic tasks, showing that each of these walk types is superior for some task.
+On each task, we ran $5$ experiments.
+In $4$ experiment we used \acronym where we only allow one type of walks.
+Then, we compared the lowest loss to \acronym when we allow $3$ types of walks: the $3$ types that did not have the lowest loss.
+The tasks are: \begin{enumerate} \item Count walks starting in red vertices. \item Count walks starting and ending in the same red vertex. \item Count walks ending in red vertices. \item Count walks between red vertices.

+\end{enumerate} In Figures~\ref{Figure:attention_type_1_selection}, \ref{Figure:attention_type_2_selection}, \ref{Figure:attention_type_3_selection}, \ref{Figure:attention_type_4_selection} figures, each couple of figures corresponds to one task of the above tasks.
+In each task, we plot the $4$ experiments where only one walk type is used (right subfigures) and the experiment where we allow all $3$ types of walk that did not achieve lowest error (left subfigures).

-{ } \begin{lemma*} \acronym is invariant to permutations in the case of graph labeling and equivariant in the case of vertex labeling. \end{lemma*}
+\begin{lemma*} \acronym is invariant to permutations in the case of graph labeling and equivariant in the case of vertex labeling. \end{lemma*}

 We first show that every component in the split criterion of \acronym is permutation-equivariant, except for the aggregation function applied in the case of graph-level tasks, which is permutation-invariant.
 Let $\pi$ be a permutation over the vertices, and $P_\pi$ the corresponding permutation matrix.
-For any permutation matrix $P$, it holds that $P^TP = I$, therefore: and therefore $A^d \f_k$ is permutation-equivariant.
+For any permutation matrix $P$, it holds that $P^TP = I$, therefore: